Dating After 50: How to Find a Partner While Staying Safe Online

 Live a Full Life

 What have you learned from the process of dating after 50?
 What advice would you offer to other women who are interested in finding a companion in life?
-Please join the conversation and “like” and share this article to keep the discussion going.
+Please join the conversation.

 Want specific, actionable advice on dating after 50?
 Watch my interview with dating expert, Lisa Copeland.
 I promise that some of her advice will surprise you!